 The Process

 I'm often asked about how I've made a painting, or how long it took.
 There's never an easy answer for either question.
 There are - at least for me - twists and turns in the process.
 I change my mind.
 I refine or re-do an area.
 I make mistakes.
 All that gets calculated into the "how long did it take?" equation.
-I suppose, with more practice, I will paint more deliberately, more confidently.
 The paintings start with surface preparation and go on to drawing (either in ink or nero pencil), then to imprimatura (usually in terre verte or a red ochre).
 The underpainting begins with whites and umbers which yield optical grays and establish the range of values.
-Finally, the color is applied.
-I've documented these works in progress:
+Finally, the color glazes are applied.
+Here are some works in progress:

 Two Cherries, oil on panel, May 2013